terryyin/translate-python/docs/source/overview.rst

 Overview
 ========

 Translate is a simple but powerful translation tool written in python with with support for multiple translation providers.
-By now we offer integration with Microsoft Translation API, Translated MyMemory API, LibreTranslate, and DeepL's free and pro APIs.
+By now we offer integration with Microsoft Translation API, Translated MyMemory API, LibreTranslate, DeepL's free and pro APIs, and Yandex Translate API.

 The biggest reason to use translate is to make translations in a simple way without the need of bigger effort and can be used as a translation tool like command line.